CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_progbasics.md

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!

-#its porpuse is to store data/variables.
+#its purpose is to store data/variables.
 It has the append(), remove(), sort(), count() methods that are for adding a new element to the list, remove an element from the list, sort the list by its elements value, and count the elements in the list that satisfies the input criteria

 #### What is the difference between a list/array and a set?